-There are plenty of ways to make vegan meatballs these days.
+There are plenty of ways to make vegan Swedish meatballs these days.

 Frozen tofu is the secret to creating these amazing Swedish meatballs.
 The texture fits the bill for that realistic meatiness, it also does not hurt that these vegan Swedish meatballs are high in protein.
 Tender and light meatballs are spiced with all-spice and nutmeg creating a wonderful flavor reminiscent of winter and the holidays.

 What is a crisp potato and meatball without a creamy lightly spiced gravy?
-This gravy highlights all of the flavors in the meatballs and the Hasselback potato, we use a classic gravy cooking technique of light roux but and cashew to the gravy in place of using heavy cream.
-The high speed blender creates a smooth gravy, so rich and flavorful, you wouldn’t know it was vegan.
+This gravy highlights all of the flavors in the meatballs and the Hasselback potato, we use a classic gravy cooking technique of light roux and cashew to the gravy in place of using heavy cream.
+The high-speed blender creates a smooth gravy, so rich and flavorful, you wouldn’t know it was vegan.

 Shop the Recipe…